velvine/velvine/README.md

 - 👋 Hi, I’m @velvine
-- 👀 I’m a javascript and reactJS developer with skills in cyber security(vulnerability and risk assesment, incident response)
+- 👀 I’m a Vue and reactJS developer with skills in cyber security(vulnerability and risk assesment, incident response)
-- 🌱 I’m currently learning python and go lang
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on both front end and back end development and anything to do with information security.
+- 💞️ I’m looking to collaborate on both front end open source projects and anything to do with information security.
 - 📫 How to reach me ...https://www.linkedin.com/in/velvine-tanui/

 <!---